 Head North for 30 Minutes, you’re in Gainesville

-Head Northwest for two hours, you’re in Jacksonville.
+Head Northeast for two hours, you’re in Jacksonville.

 Being centrally located means that all of these locations are within easy day-trip distances to see the majority of our beautiful state.

 We are also in a unique location in Ocala, where we are located just “out of the way enough” to not be caught up in the hustle and bustle of the city, but with a 10-15 minute drive you can reach just about anywhere in Ocala.
 Come on out and see us.
 Give us a call and speak to Frank today!

 Most of our posts here at Sweetwater Oaks revolve around the safety of our homes.
 Especially with the devastation that Hurricane Michael has wrought on the panhandle, it is imperative that we keep our homes to the standards of the law.
 In some of the pictures below, you can see some of longitude and transverse braces under the homes as well as the vertical tiedowns that go around the entire perimeter of the building.
 Sam Tedesco was out working on one of the houses when we were shooting photos, so we went over and said hi to him too.
 As always we would love to speak to you regarding our homes.
 1-800-936-0188!

 I know it is hard to believe, but you can get a new home priced in the $80’s right now at Sweetwater Oaks.
 With the market climbing and housing prices going up; now is the time to jump on getting that house you’ve always wanted at an affordable price.
 Check out this link below to take you to our listing page where you can see photos of our newest model home.

 We spent the weekend over a grill, drinking a lemonade, enjoying the Labor Day weekend with friends and family.
 Tuesday starts the week over again, and our doors are opened back up ready to serve you and get you on the path to the retirement you’ve always dreamed of.